Olga Constantinovna of Russia: Engagement and marriage

 The Tsar told Olga "to love her new country twice more than her own", but she was ill-prepared for her new life.
 Aware of her youth, she chose to retain the services of her governess to continue her education.
 On arrival at Piraeus, Olga wore blue and white, the national colors of Greece, to the delight of the crowd.
 On the way to the capital, popular unrest was such that Olga, who was not accustomed to such demonstrations, was close to tears.
 Unable to speak Greek, and with little time for rest, she attended official functions over several days.
 Overwhelmed, Olga was found sobbing under a staircase cuddling her teddy bear a few days after her arrival in the kingdom while she was expected for a formal event.
 In less than a year, she learnt Greek and English.
 On the advice of her mother, she took an interest in the archeology and history of Greece to gain public support.

+Dowry and wealth

+Upon her marriage Olga received the customary 1,000,000 rouble dowry granted to all grand duchesses of the Russian imperial family.
+The capital was held in Russia, with the interest paid to Olga at a rate of 5% annually.
+Olga's status as a member of a foreign royal family resulted in more generous financial provision being made for her by the provisional government of Russia following the overthrow of the monarchy during the Russian Revolution; her 1,000,000 dowry capital was transferred to the Greek government on 3 April 1917.